lenonlmsv/lenonlmsv/README.md

 **lenonlmsv/lenonlmsv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-🔭 I’m currently working on SYS MANAGER INFORMÁRTICA
+🔭 I’m currently working on @[SYS MANAGER](https://www.linkedin.com/company/sys-manager-inform%C3%A1tica/)

 🌱 I'm from Rio de Janeiro, Brazil